Lima City Schools continues education for students in a fun and more relaxed setting with summer camps

 "Theater works a lot of skills.
 We have so much fun together but they are able to express themselves while doing that.
 Creativity, they have access to all these things in the theater.
 So many different costumes, props," said Joanna Walt, theater teacher.

-"Theater in itself helped me get out of my cage.
-It's helping me build those connections I made through the school year," commented Ava Sniffen, who is attending summer theater camp.
+"Theater in itself helped me get out of my cage, and it's helping me build those connections I made through the school year," commented Ava Sniffen, who is attending summer theater camp.

 "At my school, we are an arts magnet school so it really helps because we have to do performances every spring and every Christmas," stated Kallie Morgan, who is attending summer theater camp.